 - Sun hat, sun lotion, SPF lip screen and sunglasses

 - Sarongs x 2 (Kota Kinabalu – ideal style and cheaper)

-- 2 x Water bottles and/or camelback (take a protective cover for the mouthpiece) and water purification tablets (iodine-based is fine)
+- 2 x Water bottles and/or camelback (take a protective cover for the mouthpiece) and water purification tablets as back-up

 - Head torch with spare batteries

 - Personal wash kit – include a nail brush, moisturising cream, a small towel, tweezers, soap, nail clippers and wet wipes

 - Personal first aid – include aspirin, Nurofen, plasters, Germolene, Immodium, strepsils and prescription medicines for possible gastric problems